mikekwright/docker-lab-demo/01-intro-docker-machine/README.md

         eval $(docker-machine env killme)   # bash/zsh
         eval (docker-machine env killme)    # fish

+The windows version isn't nearly as clean:

+        FOR /f "tokens=*" %i IN ('docker-machine env killme') DO %i     # Windows

 Now running the below docker commond should be able to give us some useful output.

         docker ps